Bioelectronics: Human tissue regeneration

 Human tissue, like most tissue in multicellular life, is known to be capable of regeneration.
 While tissue such as skin and even large organs such as the liver have been shown significant capacity for regeneration much of the adult body is thought to possess limited natural regenerative ability.
 Research in the field of regenerative medicine has identified that developmental bioelectricity can be used to stimulate and modify tissue growth beyond what naturally occurs with efforts to demonstrate its feasibility in mammals underway.
 Some researchers believe that future advancements could allow for the regeneration of organs or even entire limbs using bioelectronic devices providing the correct signals.

 Future

 The improvement of standards and tools to monitor the state of cells at subcellular resolutions is lacking funding and employment.
-This is a problem because advances in other fields of science are beginning to analyze large cell populations, increasing the need for a device that can monitor cells at such a level of sight.
+The issue arises as progress in various scientific fields now enables the analysis of large cell populations, thereby creating a growing demand for a device capable of monitoring cells with such detailed precision.
 Cells cannot be used in many ways other than their main purpose, like detecting harmful substances.
-Merging this science with forms of nanotechnology could result in incredibly accurate detection methods.
-The preserving of human lives like protecting against bioterrorism is the biggest area of work being done in bioelectronics.
+Merging this science with forms of nanotechnology could result in accurate detection methods.
+The preservation of human lives like protecting against bioterrorism is the biggest area of work being done in bioelectronics.
 Governments are starting to demand devices and materials that detect chemical and biological threats.
 The more the size of the devices decrease, there will be an increase in performance and capabilities.